telemachus/split/README.md

             split('foo       bar		buzz', '%s+') -- returns {'foo', 'bar', 'buzz'}

-    * A special case: an empty string delimiter
+    * A special case: empty string delimiter

         A pattern of the empty string is special.
 It tells the function to return each character from the original string as an individual item.